Vladimir-SS/CSS-Project/README.md

 - Berea Manuela-Mihaela
-  - Contribution: Memory
+  - **Contribution:** Processor - cmp, jumps, functions, and modified Memory to support labels
 - Neculea Gabriela
-  - Contribution: Processor
+  - **Contribution:** Memory, Keyboard and Processor mostly the data saving in memory
 - Popa Bianca-Ştefana
-  - Contribution: Processor
+  - **Contribution:** Processor - arithmetic, boolean operations and instruction parsing
 - Sbârcea Ștefan-Vladimir
-  - Contribution: GUI, Keyboard, Screen
+  - **Contribution:** GUI, Screen and modified Processor instruction execution to run synchronously with the GUI

 - **Note:** Each team member contributed to the documentation and the tests based on the classes they implemented.